 - partial biotinidase deficiency: enzyme residual activity between 10 and 30%

 The diagnosis of BTD deficiency is part of newborn screening.
 In case of conspicuous findings, the diagnosis can be confirmed by molecular genetics.
-Due to early detection and therapy with lifelong oral biotin supplements, the prognosis of the disease is positive.
+With early detection and therapy with lifelong oral biotin supplements, the disease prognosis is favorable.

 Strovel et al. 2017, Genet Med 9:1019 / Wolf B. Biotinidase Deficiency.
 2000 Mar 24 [Updated 2016 Jun 9].
 In: Adam MP, Ardinger HH, Pagon RA, et al., editors.
 GeneReviews® [Internet].
 Seattle (WA): University of Washington, Seattle; 1993-2019.